darugnaa/dns/README.md

 [Pi-hole](https://pi-hole.net/) offers cool stats, a one click "block this domain" functionality and general peace of mind as it has a big list of denied trackers.
 Combined with a browser like [Vivaldi](https://vivaldi.com/) it makes the modern web less annoying.

+## Why should I do this?
+I recommend reading ["The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power"](https://www.goodreads.com/book/show/26195941-the-age-of-surveillance-capitalism) by Soshana Zuboff.
+It's an accurate description of what is happening: we are tracked online and offline to be sold as "data" to create personalized advertisement to modify our behavior.
+I am not against online ads per se, but the privacy invasion is huge.
+I like my privacy.

+An easier-to-digest alternative is ["The Great Hack"](https://www.netflix.com/title/80117542) on Netflix about the scandal of Cambridge Analytica and Facebook.

 ## Previous content
 List of addresses to include in a machine's "hosts" file for a better life.